Helping Your Autistic Child Develop: A Personal Journey

 • Game and Story Time: To help my son unwind, we play a calming card or board game together.
 Afterward, I tuck him into bed with his favorite stuffed animals, wrap him in a weighted blanket, and read an engaging story to ease the transition to sleep.
 I also turn on his white noise machine to create a soothing environment for rest.

-• Gratitude and Massage: Before my son drifts off to sleep, I tell him three things I’m grateful for about him.
-I love watching his face light up with joy when I do this.
-I also give my son a gentle massage and apply Burt’s Bees Coconut Cream with Frankincense essential oil to promote relaxation and detoxification.
-Finally, to help my son manage his heightened sensitivity to environmental triggers that can affect his breathing, I apply AYR Saline Nasal Gel and use a humidifier with water infused with Frankincense essential oil.
-This combination helps him breathe more easily and comfortably throughout the night.
+• Gratitude and Massage: Before my son drifts off to sleep, I often tell him three things I’m grateful for about him.
+I love watching his face light up when I do this.
+I also usually offer a gentle massage to support relaxation.
+Sometimes this includes using Burt’s Bees Coconut Cream with Frankincense essential oil on his feet.
+Additionally, I’ve found that applying AYR Saline Nasal Gel or using a humidifier with calming scents can help him feel more comfortable at night.

 CONCLUSION

-Helping your autistic child develop is about finding what works best for them.
-My son's progress was a testament to the power of routine, choice, and shared activities.
-By giving him more self-control, choice, and confidence, I was able to create an environment where he could thrive without the need for medication.
-Each child is unique, and understanding their specific needs and preferences can lead to remarkable improvements in behavior and overall development.
+Helping your autistic child develop is about discovering what works best for them.
+My son’s progress was a testament to the power of routine, choice, and shared activities.
+By supporting his sense of self-control, confidence, and autonomy, I was able to create an environment where he could thrive.
+Every child is unique, and taking the time to understand their individual needs and preferences can lead to meaningful improvements in behavior, well-being, and overall development.

 ⭐FREE SPECIAL OFFER⭐